 20. I don’t care what other people think about me getting divorced.

 Yes, you do.
-We all care what others think.
+All divorced people care what others think.
 Try not to care.
 You will be old news in a few weeks and people will move on to other “news.”
 If you know in your heart it’s the best thing, that’s all that matters.
 Or, if it wasn’t your decision, hold your head high and walk with grace.
 One thing people always remember long term is how you acted during the divorce.
 So, don’t badmouth your ex all over town.
 Tell it to your therapist or best girlfriend and leave it at that.